StackOverflowExcept1on/simple-graph/README.md

 ### Cool Trivial Graph Format (TGF) serializer/deserializer

-I wrote really cool parser that can handle many errors and nicely print in for the use
+I wrote really cool parser that can handle many errors and nicely print in for the user

 `test.tgf`
 ```